SERVICES:

 Shall the limitation on the amount of taxes which may be imposed on taxable property in the City of Ferndale, County of Oakland, Michigan, be increased by 5.4452 mills ($5.44 per $1,000 of the taxable value) for a period of ten (10) years, from 2026 to 2035, as new additional millage in excess of the limitation imposed by Michigan Compiled Laws section 211.34d, to provide funds for general operating purposes?
 It is estimated that 5.4452 mills would raise approximately $5,398,746.73 when first levied in 2026.

-The proposed millage will secure funding to maintain essential public services.
-If the City were to only rely on the charter millage, the City would face deficits and would need to eliminate approximately $4 million from the annual budget.
-This would mean significant service level cuts, including to Police, Fire, Public Works, and general public services.
+If the City were to only rely on the current charter millage of 11.4144 as of 2024, the City would face a significant operational deficit.
+The current voted override millage accounts for approximately 14% of the total General Fund operating budget.
+Loss of this millage would necessitate eliminating approximately $4 million from the annual budget and dramatically restricting facilities maintenance and repair plans.
+The City has been highly successful in recent years reducing unnecessary expenditures and identifying cost savings.
+Given there are limited opportunities for additional cost savings, this would mean additional spending reductions would need to come in the form of service level and staffing cuts, including to Police, Fire, Public Works, and general public services.
 For a road map on how these cuts may be prioritized, view the Budget Cut Scenario Presentation.

 The City Manager's Office recently put out its first annual budget efficiency report, highlighting the City's efforts to achieve substantial cost savings.
 In it, they highlight two case studies:

-The Fire Department found a way to make necessary updates to their fleet and eliminate a high-cost apparatus down the line.
+1. The Fire Department found a way to make necessary updates to their fleet and eliminate a high-cost apparatus down the line.
 They’ll be replacing a fire engine at the end of its service life with a quintuple combination pumper, known as a quint—an apparatus that serves the dual purpose of pumper engine and ladder truck.
 When the Department’s ladder truck reaches its end-of-life, they won’t need to replace it, saving the City approximately $2 million.

-Over the past two years, the HR Department has converted its retirees to a Medicare Advantage plan.
+1. Over the past two years, the HR Department has converted its retirees to a Medicare Advantage plan.
 The level of healthcare service remained consistent, and the change saved the City approximately $800,000.

 We invite you to learn more; check out Budget Odyssey: A Journey of Cost Savings.